| As the second witness was leaving,

 dozen disappointed ellith, and their families, with her shoulders

-squared and her chin raised, like a true Shieldmaiden of Rohan,
+squared and her chin raised, like a true shieldmaiden of Rohan,

 but with a smile of genuine warmth on her face.
-Legolas presented

-introduced as his daughter.
+as his daughter.

 When all the guests had been properly greeted, Legolas led Eowyn